pavelpereverzev/kolba/README.md

         iface.kolba_plugin[script_name] = None # widget is reset in Kolba dict, so it is ready for re-run
 ```

+You can also upload script to some hosting and let other users to users to download it directly from Kolba.
+Script file will not run right after download is completed so you will have a time to check what script actually does.

 Video guide provided below: